 All funds raised go to The Running & Reading Club, an after-school program that effectively addresses the benefits of literacy and physical activity for children living in poverty.
-The program currently services over 1400 underprivileged children across Canada.
+The program currently services over 1,600 underprivileged children across Canada.

-Over the past ten years Romina has embarked on numerous creative projects including a short film based on Al Purdy’s poem At the Quinte Hotel in 2002.
-The film starred Gord Downie of The Tragically Hip and was selected by Bravo!FACT, the 2003 Sundance Film Festival, and the BBC.
-She is also a founding board member of Film North – Muskoka’s first international film festival and a trustee of Lakefield College School.
-Professionally, Romina is a consultant in the advertising, marketing and design sectors.
+Over the past ten years, Romina has embarked on numerous creative projects, including a short film based on Al Purdy’s poem “At the Quinte Hotel” in 2002 and helping to create and launch Film North, Muskoka’s first international film festival.
+Professionally, Romina is a consultant in the advertising, marketing, and design sectors.

 The Running & Reading Club is a 32-week after-school program that effectively addresses the need for enhanced literacy and physical activity among economically challenged children in the communities it services.
 The Club was founded by the amazing Silvia Ruegger, former Canadian Olympic athlete who competed in the first women’s Olympic marathon in Los Angeles in 1984.

 The Running & Reading Clubs operate directly within local inner city schools, and run for two hours per week from October to June.
 The program takes children on an “adventure” that improves their physical, mental, emotional, and social health, fostering discipline, goal-setting, and literacy.
 These are all areas that statistics have continually shown to be lacking among high-needs elementary-aged children.

 Each week, children build their strength and endurance through running and fitness activities, receive individualized assistance in both reading and writing, and are given a balanced, energy-filled snack.
 The program culminates in our Start2Finish 5 Km Running & Reading Challenge and an awards ceremony recognizing each child’s achievement at the end of the school year.